Italian Subjunctive Tenses: How to Match Them With the Main Clause

 Common mistakes English speakers make

-A short list of the Italian subjunctive tenses errors that show up most often in writing and speech, with the corrected form.
+A short list of italian subjunctive tenses errors that show up most often in writing and speech, with the corrected form.

 • Imperfetto indicativo instead of imperfetto congiuntivo.Pensavo che Mario tornava.Pensavo che Mario tornasse.